 The last stop of the day is a hotel in either Boulder or Denver.
 If you drive from Rocky Mountain to Denver, stopping in Boulder for a few hours along the way, then look for an accommodation that suits your budget in the capital of Colorado.
 The city has a wide range of hotels, motels, and Airbnb rentals.

 Since we had an early flight back to California the following morning, we opted for Econo Lodge Denver International Airport.
-The hotel is located in Aurora, about 13 miles from Denver, and is only 11 miles (13 minutes) from the airport.
-Surprisingly quiet with simple but comfortable rooms, it’s a great place to finish the day of exploring the highlights and hidden gems of Denver and Boulder.
+The hotel is located in Aurora, 13 miles away from Denver, and is only 11 miles away from the airport.
+Surprisingly quiet with simple, but comfortable rooms, it’s a great place to finish the day after exploring homey Boulder and bustling Denver.

 If you need more travel inspirations, check out the following guides and road trip destinations.